Components and actions#

 Component actions, however, do not target machines.
 Instead, they target component instances.
 The instance may live on the machine that we’ve invoked the component action from, or it may live on another machine.

-The component in this example exposes three different functions:
+The components in these examples expose three different functions:

 • reset() - Resets the accumulator value to 0.